ksharlandjiev/bedrock-summarize-audio-video-text/README.md

 - **SummarizationHandler**: Summarizes text content using Amazon Bedrock.
 - **AnonymizeHandler**: Configurable via .env - will use SpaCy library to anonymize customer names.
 - **PromptHandler**: uses a minimalistic prompt framework - all your prompts can be stored in the prompts/ folder and you can select which prompt to use when invoking the main.py.
+- **HTTPHandler**: Generic HTTP handler that allows you to fetch HTML data from http(s) endpoints.
+It uses BeautifulSoup to clean HTML tags.

 Handlers are linked together in a chain, where each handler passes its output to the next handler in the sequence until the processing is complete.